 Companies are always looking for new catalysts that are more selective and efficient, require less energy and produce fewer waste products.
 The quest at the heart of SUNCAT – finding ways to use solar energy to make new fuels and chemicals from biomass and other non-fossil sources – also requires novel catalysts.

 “CatApp is accessible to any phone, tablet or computer with Internet access,” said theoretical-physicist-turned-programmer Jens S. Hummelshoj, who spearheaded its development.
-“Moreover, the entire app and database is a compact 150-kilobyte download, so users can also run the offline.”
+“Moreover, the entire app and database is a compact 150-kilobyte download, so users can also run the app offline.”

 CatApp’s database contains calculated reaction energies for 1,054 catalytic reaction combinations involving reactant molecules having up to three carbon, nitrogen or oxygen atoms on 53 single-crystal surface types of 18 metallic elements.
 Users first choose a metal surface and reactant.